loopingz/webda.io/packages/webda/README.md

 You can specify the normal return code of a route by adding a configuration for AWS :
 aws: { defaultCode: 302, headersMap: ['header1', 'header2']}

-Here we specify that this route will return 302 by default and will set http headers header1 and header2.
+Here we specify that this route will return 302 by default and will set HTTP headers header1 and header2.

 ## Licence